 So I can certainly not answer on behalf of hotels, tour operators, diving shops: if you have any information to ask about their prices, services, etc., ask them directly by sending an e-mail, not to me but to them!

-Be aware that things are changing very fast in West Papua, which is in full development as a tourist destination.
-This article was first published in 2013, but I continue to update it over the years and my new travels to Raja Ampat (I updated it again in August 2019).
+Be aware as well as everything changes very quickly in West Papua, which is booming in tourism.
+The first publication of this article dates from 2013, but I continue to update it over the years that go by and my new trips to Raja Ampat (I updated it again in December 2019).

 And then you should take some time to do your own research...
 We are living in a wonderful era, where everyone now has access to a free, highly effective, real-time tool called Google. 😜

 My Travels to Raja Ampat

 So I don't pretend to be offering here the "ultimate" guide on Raja Ampat...
 As I said earlier, things are changing so fast there!
 In a short time, with the increasing influx of divers and tourists, both local and international, nothing will be quite the same.
 I have already witnessed significant changes between my first trips in 2012 and the latest ones (December 2018 and July 2019)...
 I have already published a fair amount of articles.
 You can always find them here, on Bubbles Underwater & Beyond, by following these links: